Index theory of hypoelliptic operators on Carnot manifolds: Summary of contents

 \subsection{Part \ref{part:pseudod}}

-In this part of the work we study operators in the Heisenberg calculus on general Carnot manifolds.
-We use the Heisenberg calculus of van Erp-Yuncken \cite{vanErp_Yuncken} which was further studied by Dave-Haller \cite{Dave_Haller1, Dave_Haller2}.
-Here we provide the technical set up for the studying index theory in the Heisenberg calculus.
+In this part of the work we study operators in the Carnot calculus on general Carnot manifolds.
+We use the Carnot calculus of Melin \cite{melinoldpreprint} and van Erp-Yuncken \cite{vanErp_Yuncken} which was further studied by Dave-Haller \cite{Dave_Haller1, Dave_Haller2}.
+Here we provide the technical set up for the studying index theory in the Carnot calculus.

-We recall the Heisenberg calculus of van Erp-Yuncken \cite{vanErp_Yuncken} in Section \ref{pseudcalcalc}.
+We recall the Carnot calculus of van Erp-Yuncken \cite{vanErp_Yuncken} in Section \ref{pseudcalcalc}.
 We also provide a range of different examples: for instance the operators $\Delta_H+\gamma T$ studied by \cite{baumvanerp}, Bernstein-Gelfand-Gelfand complexes, and Szegö projections.
 We also recall the graded calculus of Dave-Haller \cite{Dave_Haller1}.
 In Section \ref{subsec:hellleleldlda} we set up the represented symbol calculus following Dave-Haller \cite{Dave_Haller1, Dave_Haller2} and revisit the examples $\Delta_H+\gamma T$, the Bernstein-Gelfand-Gelfand complexes, and the Szegö projections.
 Using the Rockland condition from \cite{Dave_Haller1}, and applying standard techniques of pseudodifferential calculus, the Fredholm theory of elliptic pseudodifferential operators readily extends to $H$-elliptic operators on a general Carnot manifold.

 The main technical contributions of Part \ref{part:pseudod} are found in Section \ref{secondnaaoaoac}.
 Here we refine analytic properties of the symbol calculus of $H$-elliptic operators.
 We prove, for $\pmb{F}$-regular manifolds, that the symbols of $H$-elliptic operators behave well on the $C_0(\Gamma_X)$-Hilbert $C^*$-module of flat orbit representations, allowing us to define $K$-theory cycles and moving freely between bounded and unbounded models thereof.
 For $\pmb{F}$-regular manifolds, we characterize $H$-ellipticity via the condition that the principal symbol restricted to the flat orbits is invertible as a multiplier on the $C_0(\Gamma_X)$-Hilbert $C^*$-module of flat orbit representations (suitably modified with respect to the order of the symbol).